-Here’s the “equation” for disease– a diet of mostly carbohydrates in which more than 10% of the calories come from sugars (table sugar, high fructose corn, syrup, fruit juices, etc) plus a preponderance of easily digested carbohydrates, which become sugars, can cause obesity, diabetes, heart disease, Alzheimer’s, cancers, food allergies, and interfere with young children’s nervous system development.
+Here’s an “equation” for disease– a diet of mostly carbohydrates in which more than 10% of the calories come from sugars (table sugar, high fructose corn, syrup, fruit juices, etc) plus a preponderance of easily digested carbohydrates, which become sugars, can cause obesity, diabetes, heart disease, Alzheimer’s, cancers, food allergies, and other problems.
 There are a cascade of potential metabolically induced disease conditions.
 Your exact genetic makeup will determine which problems you’re most prone to when you eat a high carbohydrate, inflammatory diet.
 In my family, one area of weakness is the eyes.
+The root cause of all this is an evolutionary ancient mechanism.
+Animals store almost all excess sugar and protein from their diet as fat in various parts of body.
+When high amounts of sugar are eaten and sent to the liver, it goes into overdrive converting that sugar into storable fat.
+That’s normal and natural.
+Animals that evolved eating a lot of sugar, such as nectar feeding hummingbirds, turn the sugar into fat but use it quickly for energy production.
+We didn’t evolve with a lot of sugar around, and it piles up in storage around our internal organs and under our skin.
+A little of that is OK, and we’re wired to eat sugar until it’s gone, which was quickly when gorging on seasonal ripe fruits and berries.
+All sugar, all the time is really, really bad for us.

-It also matters that for millions of years, the type of foods humans and their ancestors ate drove the evolution of the metabolic paths in our body that used the food, as well as the anatomy of our digestive tract.
-Herbivores eat plants with more carbohydrates and fiber, usually with way less fat and protein, unless the herbivore is a nut-eater.
+For close to 3 million years, the type of foods humans and their ancestors ate drove the evolution of the control of the metabolic paths in our body that used the food, as well as the anatomy of our digestive tract.
+Herbivores eat plants with more carbohydrates and fiber, usually with way less fat and protein, unless the herbivore is a nut or seed eater.
+Even then there’s a lot fiber.
 Carnivores eat other animals, getting most of their calories from fats and proteins.
-Our lineage of hominids were omnivores with heavy fruit consumption that became predators, eating meat preferentially, although we could still survive on other foods.
-We could get a little fatter in fruit and berry season, since the only way to store the energy from the sugars in the fruits and berries is as fat.
-As I’ll discuss in the Biology section, for at least 1.8 million years, our lineage was one of the most effective predators the planet has ever seen.
+Our lineage of hominids were omnivores with heavy fruit consumption that became scavengers, then predators, eating meat preferentially, although we could still survive on other foods.
+On our species normal diet, appetite control mechanisms kick in and our body weight stays relatively constant.
+We could get a little fatter in fruit and berry season.
+As I discuss in the Biology section, for at least 1.8 million years, our lineage was one of the most effective predators the planet has ever seen.
 We’ve only been growing plants as food for a few thousand years.
-We’ve only been eating refined sugars, most of the common vegetable oils, and processed foods for a couple of centuries or so, unless you were a rich person with access to high sugar foods.
+We’ve only been eating refined sugars, most of the common seed oils, and processed foods for a couple of centuries or so, unless you were a rich person with access to high sugar foods.
 When you eat foods evolution didn’t prepare you for, your brain and body can get confused and sick.
 Conversely, if you eat foods you’re well adapted to everything works better.
-The damage caused by long term inflammation the sugary food cause starts to repair, at least in part.
+The damage caused by long term inflammation that sugary food caused starts to repair, at least in part.

 Browse the site to explore different topics.
 Go to the How-To section if you want specific diet and exercise suggestions.